yeasy/learning_pickleball/18_key_tips_en.md

 * Don't get into a groove.
 Adjust at any time according to the opponent.
 * Play fast against slow.
 Either be faster than the opponent, or make the opponent slower.
 * Those who can win the near-net battle will win the game, those who can control the rhythm will control the game.
+* Begin with the end in mind and induce the game progress with traps.